-Impact on SEC Lending, Prime Brokers & ETFs and Broader Industry Readiness: The final installment of DTCC’s Accelerating to T+1 series featured an explanation of the impact moving to T+1 will have on securities lending, prime brokers and ETFs, and the impact of global interconnectedness and overall industry readiness for the move to T+1.
+Impact on SEC Lending, Prime Brokers & ETFs and Broader Industry Readiness: Industry experts have explained the impact moving to T+1 will have on securities lending, prime brokers and ETFs, and the impact of global interconnectedness and overall industry readiness for the move to T+1.
 Key topics included:

 - Prime Brokers: Disaffirmation Affects and Optional Service

 - Securities Lending: Avoiding Issues and SFT Clearing

 - ETF Challenges: Batch Cycle Processing and Global Misalignment